tripal/tripal_simpletest/README.md

 INTRODUCTION
 ------------

-This module enables functionnal testing on Tripal extension modules through Drupal Simpletest module (Drupal core).
+This module enables functional testing on Tripal extension modules through Drupal Simpletest module (Drupal core).
 An example of .test file can be found on Tripal Git at: https://github.com/tripal/tripal_dt